adrienjt/redux-data-structures/README.md

 ## Data Structures

-So far, we've implemented the following data structures (corresponding action types are indicated in parentheses):
+So far, the following data structures have been implemented (corresponding action types are indicated in parentheses):

 - Boolean (set to true, set to false, toggle)
 - Counter (increment, decrement)